rdeneau/katas/typescript/readme.md

 - Run once `npm install` or `yarn`
 - Write your code in the `src` folder.
-  - Unit tests are written in `.spec.ts` file in this folder too.
+  - Unit tests are written in `.spec.ts` files.
+  - Unit tests are written using [chai](http://chaijs.com) assertion library.
-  - Unit tests is executed with mocha, using chai for assertions.
+  - Unit tests are executed with [mocha](https://mochajs.org/).
   - See `src/fizz-buzz.spec.ts` example.
 - Execute unit tests:
   - Once: `npm test`